Project Ghana

 -

-We recommend you fly into the Jomo Kenyatta Airport airport.
+We recommend you fly into the Jomo Kenyatta Airport.

 -